How, What, Why: The Ins and Outs of Using Styling Gel

 With its thick consistency and amazing clumping abilities, styling gels are everyone's go-to for executing stylish new dos.

-Since they provide great hold, styling gels are most commonly used for coily braids and twist-outs, sleek pulled-back hairstyles, and laying down edges.
+Since they provide great hold, styling gels are commonly used for coily braids and twist-outs, sleek pulled-back hairstyles, and laying-down edges.

 Many professional hairstylists depend on hair gels to complete intricate designs for their clients.
 Tentatively, the stronger the hold of a styling gel, the longer the cast created by the gel will hold your hair in place.